Rev. John Matias - Trustee

-Rev. John Matias was born and raised in the inner city of Chicago, the 15th of 16 children born to first generation Puerto Rican parents.
-His first language was Spanish and his parents had an elementary school education but taught their children a strong work ethic and the value of education.
-He attended Chicago public schools, graduating from Roberto Clemente High School in Humboldt Park.
-He studied at Northeastern Illinois University, earned an Associate’s Degree from Kennedy-King College, and completed the yearlong Seminary Consortium for Urban Pastoral Education (SCUPE) program before going on to earn a BA equivalent from Calvin College, an MA in Ministry from Calvin Theological Seminary and an MA in Community Counseling from Western Michigan University.
+Rev. John Matias was born and raised in the inner city of Chicago, the 15th of 16 children born to first-generation Puerto Rican parents.
+His first language is Spanish and his parents had an elementary school education but taught their children a strong work ethic and the value of education.
+He attended Chicago Public Schools, graduating from Roberto Clemente High School in Humboldt Park.
+He studied at Northeastern Illinois University, earned an Associate’s Degree from Kennedy-King College, and completed the yearlong Seminary Consortium for Urban Pastoral Education (SCUPE) program before going on to earn a B.A. equivalent from Calvin College, an M.A. in Ministry from Calvin Theological Seminary and an M.A. in Community Counseling from Western Michigan University.

 Rev. Matias was ordained as a minister by Spirit and Truth Fellowship in Chicago, Illinois in 1984 and in 1992 was ordained as a licensed minister of the Christian Reformed Church of North America.